by Texas Homesteader ~

 Water Well – Make sure you have an *Emergency Hand-Pump.

-Drinking Water – If you have any warning of a potential power outage fill empty jugs & pitchers with potable water.
+Drinking Water – If you have any warning of a potential power outage fill empty jugs & pitchers with clean potable water.

 (NOTE: The CDC provides guidance on collecting and storing water.
 See reference link at the bottom of this post)